 Taking a closer look at King David and King Saul of the Bible… Why is King David known as being a man after God’s own heart?
 Why did God reject King Saul as king?
 Like us, they were both great sinners.
 So what was the difference between them?
 And what can we learn from them?

 Looking for letter writing ideas for your Compassion child that are fun, adorable and printable?
 Oh, and did I say FREE?
 Make this article your own – just add your own clip art!
 And that’s just the start… send your child a PARTY!
-The matching free printable items below that have been designed exclusively to go with it… just for you and your Compassion child… enjoy!
+The matching free printable items below that have been designed exclusively to go with it… just for you and your child… and below that you will find FREE colouring pages, puzzles, crafts and creative ideas… enjoy!

 Bible Memory Verse: 1 Samuel 15:22 – To obey God is better than giving Him a present! (a wonderful paraphrase from a 13-year-old).